 App downloads

-Geolocation – Geolocation metrics show where users are accessing your app from.
-This information is useful for understanding regional usage patterns and audience distribution.
-Businesses can use this data to deliver location-specific content and personalised experiences.
-Geolocation data also supports more targeted marketing strategies.
-By analysing behaviour across regions, teams can tailor campaigns, messaging, and features to better suit local user preferences.
+Businesses can use geolocation insights to deliver location-specific content and personalised experiences.
+The data also supports more targeted marketing strategies.
+By analysing behaviour across different regions, teams can adjust campaigns, messaging, and features to align with local user preferences.

 User retention rate